Wrapped Around Your Finger

-"Wrapped Around Your Finger" is the second single in the UK (and the fourth single in the US) from the Police's 1983 album Synchronicity.
+"Wrapped Around Your Finger" is the second single in the UK (and the fourth single in the US) from the Police's fifth and final studio album Synchronicity (1983).
 Written by Sting, it was released worldwide by A&M Records and featured the non-album track "Someone to Talk To" as the B-side in the UK, while a live version of "Tea in the Sahara" was the B-side in the US.